 The Making of "Panoramic United States Abstracted"

 This series that I have been working on since March 2020 is called "Panoramic United States Abstracted"; I have been traveling the country alone creating panoramic formatted photographs with an array of mirrors designed in the foreground of the landscapes.
-I have traveled to 12 different states - Georgia, Alabama, Florida, South Carolina, North Carolina, Tennessee, Missouri, Kansas, Colorado, Utah, Arizona, and New Mexico - and totaled ~ 5k-6k miles traveled.
+I have traveled to 18 different states - Georgia, Alabama, Florida, South Carolina, North Carolina, Tennessee, Missouri, Kansas, Colorado, Utah, Arizona, New Mexico, Montana, Wyoming, South Dakota, North Dakota, Nebraska, and Kentucky - and totaled ~15k miles traveled.
 I carried upwards of 20 mirrors to various predetermined locations, physically set them up for each shot, and later put the shots together.

 Traveling the country has always been a huge dream of mine, and while I am not even close to completing that goal, this gave me a massive taste of it and deepened my love, drive, and passion for it.
 While this series has been outwardly capturing the beautiful landscapes our country, and our world, has to offer, inwardly this series has been an intense self discovery journey for me.
 To give a snippet of insight as to how that is, I'll leave a little bit of my artist statement for the series below, along with some BTS photos from locations and some of my favorite images and panoramas! :)